trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 | -        | `String` | `&str`   |

 * There is no static variant of str
-* This would only be useful if we wanted strings of an extact length
+* This would only be useful if we wanted strings of an exact length
 * But just like we had the static slice literals, we can use `&'static str` literals for that instead!